lujain-khalil/MLR570-Final/Notes/Lecture 8.md

 ### Splitting Criteria
 1. **Information Gain (ID3)**

-The goal is to maximize information gain by calculating the change in (shannon) entropy after a split.
+The goal is to maximize information gain by calculating the change in (Shannon) entropy after a split.

 $$\text{Entropy: } H(t) = -\sum_{i=1}^C p_i \log_2(p_i)$$